composer/composer/doc/02-libraries.md

 `github.com/composer/hello-world`.

 Now, To test installing the `acme/hello-world` package, we create a new project locally.
 We will call it `acme/blog`.
-This blog will depend on `acme /hello-world`, which in turn depends on `monolog/monolog`.
+This blog will depend on `acme/hello-world`, which in turn depends on `monolog/monolog`.
 We can accomplish this by creating a new `blog` directory somewhere, containing a `composer.json`:

     {